 For current exhibitions and screenings, see below or visit our what's on page.

 Curated and produced as part of the group project Stay Where You Are by Steven Bode of Film and Video Umbrella and Gareth Evans.
-Supported by Jerwood Charitable Foundation.
+Supported by Jerwood Arts.
 Film and Video Umbrella is supported by Arts Council England.